fmhy/edit/posts/Retro-Rewind.md

 * You need to turn on things like inside drift, fast menus, and finishing times in the Retro Rewind settings.

-* Open-Host can be enabled by pressing start or + on the Retro WFC main menu.
+* Open-Host can be enabled by pressing start or + on the Retro WFC friend menu.
 This will allow anyone to join your games via friend code, even if you don't have them added yourself.

 * Retro Rewind uses a modified version of WiiLink, meaning it does NOT require a NAND to play online with Dolphin.